Early George Harrison guitar fetches $657,000 at Beatles auction

-An electric guitar played by George Harrison on British television before the Beatles' U.S. "invasion" fetched $657,000 at auction on Saturday in New York, topping pre-sale estimates, Julien's Auctions said.
+An electric guitar played by George Harrison on British television before the Beatles' U.S. "invasion" fetched $657,000 (390,641 pounds) at auction on Saturday in New York, topping pre-sale estimates, Julien's Auctions said.

 Harrison, who died in 2001 at age 58, played the black-and-white 1962 Rickenbacker 425 electric guitar on 1963 appearances on the British TV shows "Ready Stead Go!" and "Thank Your Lucky Stars" with the Beatles.